mfong4151/easy-seeds/README.md

 ___ CSV Seed_Files Setup ____

 See the samples for how CSV's are set up.
 The headers need to match the database column names exactly.
-Use the format -- column_name:data_type -- for the headers.
-Easy_Seeder will do type conversion for you.
+Use the format -- column_name:data_type -- for the headers. easy_seeds will do type conversion for you.
 Default is "string" and does not need to be declared.
 Accepted data types: string, integer, float, boolean, date.
 If you need an additional data type ping Marcos or Max and we can update.